 Compression molding can accommodate a wide range of materials, including thermosets, thermoplastics, and elastomers.
 This versatility allows manufacturers to select materials that best meet their specific application requirements, whether they need high strength, flexibility, or resistance to heat and chemicals.

-Disadvantages of Compression Molding Process
+Disadvantages of the Compression Molding Process

 Longer Cycle Times